-- Have a keen interest in sport and always look forward to PE lessons and take part in sport outside of school. - Want to develop your knowledge and understanding through practical involvement and want to know more about the benefits of exercise and sport on the body - Want to improve your performance in a range of sports and develop your ability to analyse and evaluate performance.
+- Have a keen interest in sport, always look forward to PE lessons and want to develop your knowledge and understanding of the subject through practical involvement. - Want to know more about the benefits of exercise and sport on the body. - Are keen to improve your performance in a range of sports. - Would like to develop your ability to analyse and evaluate your performance, and that of others. - Already take part in sport outside of school, or be willing to do so.
+You may already represent the school in at least one activity

-You will:

-Develop theoretical knowledge and understanding of the factors that underpin physical activity and sport and use this knowledge and understanding to improve performance

-Understand how the physiological and psychological state affects performance in physical activity and sport

-Perform effectively in different physical activities by developing skills and techniques and selecting using tactics, strategies and/or compositional ideas

-Develop the ability to analyse and evaluate to improve performance in physical activity and sport

-Understand the contribution that physical activity and sport make to health, fitness and well-being.

-Understand the key socio-cultural influences that can affect people's involvement in physical activity and sport
+During the course, you will:

+- Develop theoretical knowledge and understanding of the factors that underpin physical activity and sport, and use this knowledge and understanding to improve performance. - Understand how the physiological and psychological state affects performance in physical activity and sport. - Perform effectively in different physical activities, both team and individual, by building on skills and techniques acquired in Key Stage 3, and by using selected tactics, strategies and/or compositional ideas. - Develop the ability to analyse and evaluate your own, or someone else's performance in physical activity and sport, making recommendations to improve performance. - Understand the contribution that physical activity and sport make to health, fitness and well-being. - Understand the key socio-cultural influences that can affect people's involvement in physical activity and sport.